 And it’s a community impact issue.
 The jobs created by our alumni, the healthcare provided by our hospitals and medical graduates, the new industries developed by our researchers — they improve the quality of life for everyone, not just those who study here.

-That’s our obligation as the People’s University — to think beyond those who earn a diploma.
-We’re here to serve all North Carolinians, not just those who enroll at our institutions.
+That is our obligation as the People’s University — to think beyond those who earn a diploma.
+We’re here to serve all North Carolinians, not just those who enroll.
 And part of that means we must welcome and support alternative paths to opportunity.

 I’m not a believer in college-for-all, and I don’t know any university president who is.
 But I am a believer in education and training beyond high school for nearly everyone, whether that’s in school, on the job, or through military service.

 We are steadily losing good jobs for high school graduates and gaining work that requires more education.
 Our universities must support apprenticeship programs, grant credit for military service, and partner with employers to offer on-the-job training that counts toward a degree or a certificate.

 We must broaden options because the students we serve today are far more diverse than those we served a quarter-century ago.
 Any vision that’s overly focused on that 18 year-old coming straight from high school won’t cut it anymore.